floor12/yii2-module-files/README.md

 Params:

-1. `editRole` - user role that allowed to manage files.
+- `editRole` - user role that allowed to manage files.
 You can use `@`.
-2. `storage` - path alias to folder where files must be stored.
+- `storage` - path alias to folder where files must be stored.
 Default is *storage* folder in root of your app.
-2. `ffmpeg` - system path to Ffmpeg (in case when video files used).
-2. `token_salt` - unique salt to protect file edit forms.
+- `token_salt` - unique salt to protect file edit forms.

 Usage